salesforce/bazel-jdt-java-toolchain/README.md

 java toolchain, and because that toolchain has not been built yet, we run into a circular dependency.

-The temporary solution is for jdt-java-toolchain developers to build the toolchain and then check in the deploy jar into the repository.
-Clients can then use the git_repository macro and point directly at the binary jar as the builder.
+The solution is for `bazel-jdt-java-toolchain` developers to build the toolchain and then copy the deploy jar into the repository.
+Clients can then use the `override_repository` command and point directly at the source of this repo for development and testing.

 Unfortunately this means additional steps are required for developers.
 This script can be used to facilitate the steps.
 ```
 #!/bin/bash

+bazel build :JdtJavaBuilder_deploy.jar
+cp -fv bazel-bin/JdtJavaBuilder_deploy.jar compiler/export/

-bazel build JdtJavaBuilder_deploy.jar && echo "Deploy Jar built"
+bazel build //compiler/third_party/turbine:turbine_direct_binary_deploy.jar
-cp -f bazel-bin/JdtJavaBuilder_deploy.jar builder/export && echo "Deploy jar copied into repository"
-git add --force builder/export/JdtJavaBuilder_deploy.jar
+cp -fv bazel-bin/compiler/third_party/turbine/turbine_direct_binary_deploy.jar compiler/tools/
 ```

-Unfortunately, due to issues with circular dependencies (a client that wants to use this builder, and tried to build the builder from source)
+For your convinience, the `build-toolchain` script is provided in this repository.

 ## Debugging